samwell-ho/openpgp-ca/doc/src/details.md

   - implemented as a library (reusable for other frontends)
 - written in Rust
 - OpenPGP CA uses the [Sequoia](https://sequoia-pgp.org/) OpenPGP implementation
-- All state is persisted in a single file (using the SQLite database)
+- All state is persisted in a single file (using an SQLite database)

 # How authentication works in the OpenPGP web of trust